vikrampawar/stories/pages/TheAppleMacStoreEpisode.md

 I'm afraid, I do not know.

-In any case, I answered in the affirmative without so much as trace of irritation in my voice.
+In any case, I answered in the affirmative without so much as a trace of irritation in my voice.

 If I was in the usual not so sunny mood, I would have barked at him, why a man would say, or indeed woman, when you think of it, say, he, or she, or they, wanted a 27 inch model, if he, again, or she, or they, indeed, did not mean a 27 inch model?